tacosontitan/Hazel.js/README.md

 # 💃 Hazel.js

-C# is just better than JavaScript, enough said.
-If you disagree, then raise a PR and prove me wrong.
+Let's decide once and for all which language is the best; open a PR and cast your vote!

 ![License](https://img.shields.io/github/license/tacosontitan/Glitter?logo=github&style=for-the-badge)